HPM573-S-24/HW_06/README.md

 ```
 def remove_patient(self):
-    """ :returns the patient that was being served in this exam room"""
+    """ :returns the patient that was being served in this physician"""

     # return the patient being served
     return self.patientBeingServed